lodestarjs/lodestar-router/README.md

 ```
 {
+  DEBUG: true,
   useHistory: false,
-  debug: true,
   loggingLevel: 'LOW'
 }
 ```

+#### DEBUG - Global

+This option will log all of the issues that the lodestar-router encounters.
+By default this will only log a minimal amount of issues i.e. the important ones.
+By saying that this option is global we mean that setting the DEBUG option will manually configure all instance of the Router.

 #### useHistory

 If this is set to true, then if the History API is available then the hash will be removed from the url and use pushState to put the current state into the URL.

-#### debug

-This option will log all of the issues that the lodestar-router encounters.
-By default this will only log a minimal amount of issues i.e. the important ones.

 #### loggingLevel